Skip to Content

 peripheral arterial disease (PAD).

-Angioplasty can help you walk farther without leg pain than you did before the procedure.1
+Angioplasty can restore blood flow and relieve intermittent claudication.1 Angioplasty can help you walk farther without leg pain than you did before the procedure.2

 How well angioplasty works depends on the